What Is A Strawberry Jar?

 We think of succulents as plants with thick juicy leaves.
 They are at home in drier regions – deserts or semi-deserts.
 The smaller ones are ideal for strawberry jars.

-The vary pale grayish-green leaf color has given the “ghost plant” (Graplopetalum paraguayense) its common name.
-Its rather terrifying names give no indication of its usefulness or beauty.
+The pale grayish-green leaf color has given the “ghost plant” (Graplopetalum paraguayense) its common name.
+Its rather terrifying names do not indicate its usefulness or beauty.

 Sedum comes from a Latin word meaning “to sit.”
 They like to “sit” near rocks or in other cozy quarters.

 There are many kinds, some hardy and others tender.
-Choose the dwarfer varieties to plant in strawberry jars.
+Choose the dwarf varieties to plant in strawberry jars.

 Other Possibilities For Strawberry Pot Planting